aidos-lab/aidos-lab.github.io/content/wiki/website-maintenance/adding-tools.md

 < tool "your-tool-name" > within a pair of double curly braces {{}}
 ```

  to the **top** of the list of tools.
-We want to preserve ordering based on most to least recently developed.
+(We want to preserve ordering from most to least recently developed.)

- Sanity check: Make sure "your-tool-name" is the same as the name of your `.toml` file.
+ **Sanity check:** Make sure "your-tool-name" is the same as the name of your `toml` file.

 ### Step 3: Final Check & PR Submission

 After a quick check to make sure the toolbox is rendering properly with your new addition, you are ready to submit the pull request for Bastian to review.

 Nice work!

+### Further Development

+Keen to change how the tool cards render?

+Tool cards are designed in the `/layouts/shortcodes/tool.html` file, with support from the `/layouts/partials/icons.html` file (for the GitHub and Document icons).

+These files use classes defined in the main CSS file, found at `/themes/brevis/static/css/style.css`.